risd-gd/babybindery/_posts/2016-09-12-ds1syllabus.md

 *	*Sketchbook.* Collect your thoughts, sketches and observations somewhere
 *	*Research/Inspiration Blog.* Think of this as the digital equivalent of your sketchbook.
 Collect digitally native material (websites, videos, etc) somewhere.
 May we suggest: [tumblr](http://tumblr.com), [arena](https://www.are.na), [dropmark](http://dropmark.com), [pinterest](http://pinterest.com), [google drive](http://drive.google.com)
 *	*Reflective Notes* as insights or awareness on a curiosity, excitement, or experience.
+Writing notes about your previous work will help to compile the reflective document at the end of the semester.

 ## Grading